Motor Vehicle Accidents

 - Complete a submit a personal injury claim form to the CTP insurer within six months of the accident

-What happens after I submit my claim?
+What happens after I submit my motor vehicle accident claim?

 After submitting your claim, the CTP insurer will conduct an investigation, during which you may be required to supply photos, medical documents or police records to help with the investigation.
 They must, within three months, let you know whether or not they have accepted liability (fault for the accident).
 There are three possible outcomes to your claim: